itsmestefanjay/camunda-showcase/error-handling/README.md

 - Error BE - the process model has an error path to handle expected errors

 ## Example
-Sync and async do not differ in the model
+Sync and async do not differ in the model.
+The async execution is reached by setting the `asyncBefore` option in the modeller for the `do something and fail` activity

 ![sync bpmn model|300x200,20%](src/main/resources/bpmn/error_sync.png)